logo for pulau-pangkor.com

 Chinese New Year in Kuala Kurau

 It still seems in Penang the tradition holds.
 However, in the little town of Kuala Kurau the tradition is very strong.
 People set up trables outside the house with gifts for the gods.
-These gifts can be anything but is mostly food related.
-On both sides of the table you will see sugar cane stalks on both sides of the tables which serves as an altar.

 At exactly 12 midnight, there will be no people on the street.
 At 12 midnight, the Hokkiens come together at home.
 The father of the family will burn a huge candle in front of the altar and then takes 3 burning sticks and performs an ancient ritual: the prayer to Yu Huang, the Supreme Ruler of Heaven for good luck and fortune.